Skip to content

 Resurgence

 In order to overcome the American dominance, the Swiss were forced to change their tactics and focus on producing high-quality, rather than high-volume timepieces.
 To achieve this the Swiss watchmakers adopted an American style of production and moved their parts assembly in-house.
-In this way, they were able to combine their watchmaking heritage with the modern mass production processes.
+In this way, they were able to combine their watchmaking heritage with modern mass-production processes.
 As a result, they were able to improve the watch quality without sacrificing speed and volume in the manufacturing process.

 The focus on quality, rather than quantity in the early 20th century re-established the reputation of the Swiss watchmaking industry.
 Obviously, that industry and reputation continues to this day after surviving the quartz crisis of the 1970s.
 However, I am going to halt my history in the early 20th century as I am only interested in antique watches.